Do we allow self-directed learning (aka free play) in our homeschools?

 Left to their own device, kids do creative stuff.

 There was a time, one daughter would spend hours in the summer building clay bricks in the backyard.
 Perhaps it was the new soil that intrigued her.
 Maybe it was her way of carving quiet time away from siblings.
 I don’t know.
-But she poured water, smashed earth together and formed them, over and over and over, until it looked like the Egyptians had returned.
+But she poured water, smashed earth together and formed clay bricks, over and over and over, until it looked like the Egyptians had returned.

 Take my son to the beach after an errand, without beach toys, just a simple blue and white fish net, and he finds stuff to do.
 He builds sandcastles too.
 He fishes for tadpoles.
 He sifts the river.